RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

+ * New transform: Leading Edge Word Processor (LEWP), a descendant of Wang

- * Added new transform: TRS-80 Scripsit
+ * New transform: TRS-80 Scripsit

 Transformenator introduction:
 =============================